• Skip to primary navigation

 • 1 teaspoon Dijon mustard

-• ½ teaspoon Diamond Crystal kosher salt (see comment below under "Notes")
+• ½ teaspoon Diamond Crystal kosher salt - see Notes below

-• Add the remaining ingredients and mix to combine.
+• Add the remaining ingredients (mayo, mustard, hot sauce, salt, pepper, and garlic powder).

-• If you didn't add salt, taste to ensure that the salad is salty enough to your taste.
-If not, add a pinch of salt.
+• Mix to combine.
+If you didn't add salt, taste to ensure that the salad is salty enough to your taste.
+If it's not, add salt to taste.

 • Serve immediately, in a bowl, stuffed inside a tomato or bell pepper, in a lettuce wrap, or on bread such as this almond flour bread.